 Howard and Raj, the secondary characters, although extreme representations of actual personality types, are acceptable as over-the-top backup characters.
 Sheldon, however, appears to be entirely asexual, meaning that his interactions with Penny (the fulcrum of the story, God help us) are distant and standoffish.
 Furthermore, his interactions with his roommate begs the question why these two are even friends.
 I understand that Leonard needs friends.
 Howard is a total loser, but he brings a popular order of fun to the table (World of Warcraft, DDR, etc.).
-Raj is a down-to-earth friend to Leonard who, like many nerds, feels (and in this case physically is to make a point) unable to talk to girls (however, this fact is belaboured by reiteration).
-Leonard needs these friends.
-Sheldon, on the other hand, irritates Leonard and is the root of activities which Leonard is ashamed to admit that he participates in (if this was gay sex it would explain everything, not to mention make this show worth watching).
+Raj is a down-to-earth friend to Leonard who, like many nerds, feels (

 I may come back to Sheldon.
 He really bothers me.